Lafayette Park, Detroit

-Lafayette Park is an neighborhood located east of Downtown Detroit.
-It contains a residential area of some 4,900 people and covers 0.07 sq mi.
+Lafayette Park is a neighborhood located east of Downtown Detroit.
+It contains a residential area of some 4,900 people and covers 0.37 sq mi.

 The northern section, planned and partially built in the 1950s by Ludwig Mies van der Rohe, is listed in the National Register of Historic Places; it was designated a National Historic Landmark District in 2015.
 Lafayette Park is located on the city's lower east side directly south of the Eastern Market Historic District.

 Buildings and developments

 Lafayette Park is principally composed of two superblocks, which combine low- and high-density housing, in the manner favored by the Federal Housing Administration after World War II.

 The first phase, formerly known as the Gratiot Redevelopment, was bounded by Hastings Street (later the Chrysler Freeway and, ultimately, the I-375), Gratiot Avenue, Orleans Street, and Lafayette Street.
 The developments in this section include: